Geelong: 1850s: Gold rush

 View of Geelong.
 1856 oil painting by Eugene von Guérard.

 Gold was discovered in nearby Ballarat in 1851, causing the Geelong population to grow to 23,000 people by the mid-1850s.
 To counter this, a false map was issued by Melbourne interests to new arrivals, showing the quickest road to the goldfields as being via Melbourne.
 The first issue of the Geelong Advertiser newspaper was published in 1840 by James Harrison, who also built the world's first ether vapour compression cycle ice-making and refrigeration machine in 1844, later being commissioned by a brewery in 1856 to build a machine that cooled beer.

 A paddlesteamer approaches busy Geelong Harbour in 1857.

 The Geelong Hospital was opened in 1852, and construction on the Geelong City Hall commenced in 1855.
 Development of the Port of Geelong began with the creation of the first shipping channel in Corio Bay in 1853.
-The Geelong-to-Melbourne railway was built by the Geelong & Melbourne Railway Company in 1857.
+The Geelong–Melbourne railway was built by the Geelong & Melbourne Railway Company in 1857.
 Rabbits were introduced to Australia in 1859 by Thomas Austin, who imported them from England for hunting purposes at his Barwon Park property near Winchelsea.
-One of Geelong's best-known department stores, Bright & Hitchcocks, was established in 1861, and the HM Prison Geelong built using convict labour, was opened in 1864.
+One of Geelong's best-known department stores, Bright & Hitchcocks, was established in 1861, and the HM Prison Geelong, built using convict labour, was opened in 1864.

 In 1866, Graham Berry started a newspaper, the Geelong Register, as a rival to the established Geelong Advertiser.
 When this proved unsuccessful, he bought the Advertiser and made himself editor of the now-merged papers.
 Using the paper as a platform, he was elected for Geelong West in 1869.
 In 1877, he switched to Geelong, which he represented until 1886, and served as Victorian Premier in 1875, 1877–1880, and 1880–1881.
 On the Market Square in the middle of the city, a clock tower was erected in 1856, and an Exhibition Building was opened in 1879.